-Search engine optimization can be confusing.
-Multiple consultants all suggesting different strategies, algorithm change announcements making the news, people trying to hide their real methods and tactics – it has certainly built itself a questionable reputation, unfortunately.
+Search engine optimization is confusing.
+Multiple consultants all suggesting different strategies, algorithm change announcements making the news, people trying to hide their real methods and tactics – it has certainly built itself a questionable reputation.

-I say unfortunately because it is still an amazing source of traffic, leads, and revenue for so many businesses – both local and small business and those competing on a National or International scale.
+Despite the confusion, SEO is an amazing source of traffic, leads, and revenue for so many businesses – both local business and those competing on a National or International scale.
 Sure, there are a large number of factors to consider when undertaking a search marketing campaign but it doesn’t have to be as confusing or intimidating as people make it out to be.

 We take a very unique approach to organic search engine optimization that comes with a lot less risk than many other strategies.
 On top of this we help develop real content and online marketing strategies to support the efforts and reach as many people as possible.

-Not only can we help you rank organically for a variety of search terms we also combine it with proper analytics, tracking, and testing to make sure your website is making good use of the increases in traffic.
-Feel free to check out our conversion optimization service for more info on this.
+Not only can we help you rank organically for a variety of search terms, but you also have the option of combining our SEO services with proper analytics, tracking, and testing to make sure your website is making good use of the newfound increases in traffic.
+Check out our conversion optimization service for more info on this.

-Although SEO is much more complex than what we discuss below, I think it will help give you an idea of what is involved and some of the factors that go into ranking a specific page for any given search term.
+Although SEO is much more complex than what we discuss below, the following will help give you an idea of what is involved and some of the factors that go into ranking your website.

 Everything starts here.
 Understanding your market, researching what people are looking for and what problems and questions they have is incredibly important.
 It’s often better to focus your efforts on more targeted keywords that have less volume but also less competition than trying to go after the hugely popular keywords.
 This is because of relevance.
 You want as targeted traffic as possible.
 Take this example.
 If you’re a personal trainer, you could try to target the keyword “weight loss” – it’s a keyword that is searched for thousands of times a day.
 However, the traffic would be very off-target and your return on investment would be very low.
 You’d be much better off ranking for a term that focuses on both your location and the service you deliver.
 “Halifax personal trainer” for example would be much less competitive and would result in targeted traffic and therefore more leads.